Jobs with FSU Sustainable Campus

 Our educational efforts, community outreach, and programs work alongside the greater campus efforts and operations to provide everyone with the ability to develop, apply, and practice sustainability.
 Our efforts seek to conserve resources at FSU and strengthen the positive impact our university leaves upon the local and global environment for generations to come.

-Application deadline is Thursday, April 13th at 11:59pm.
-Invitations to interview will be sent via email on April 14th.
-Reach out directly to Gene Cilluffo, Outreach & Engagement Coordinator at FSU Sustainable Campus, at gcilluffo2@fsu.edu with any questions.
+The application deadline is September 3rd at 11:45pm.
+Invitations to phone screens and in-person interviews will be sent via email.
+Reach out directly to Alexa Anderton, Outreach & Engagement Coordinator at FSU Sustainable Campus, at aanderton@fsu.edu with any questions.

 What this role does: